Central Fund (Ireland): Statutory basis

 The Constitution of Ireland (1937) states:

 The previous (1922) constitution had a similar provision, and an ancillary statute named the fund "The Central Fund of Saorstát Eireann" and replaced "Consolidated Fund" accordingly in UK laws retained by Saorstát Eireann (the Irish Free State).
 The fund was renamed "the Central Fund" when the 1937 constitution renamed the state "Ireland".
 A new Central Fund Act was passed annually in March between 1923 and 1965, to authorise the Minister for Finance to issue money from the Central Fund in accordance with budget estimates until the Finance Act and Appropriations Act were finalised in July to handle the rest of the financial year.
 The Central Fund (Permanent Provisions) Act 1965 gave permanent authority to the minister, obviating the need for annual Central Fund Acts.

-The Department of Public Expenditure and Reform (renamed the Department of Public Expenditure, National Development Plan Delivery and Reform in 2023) was separated from the Department of Finance in 2011, both to split the finance portfolio between a minister from each party in the Fine Gael–Labour coalition, and to facilitate implementation of austerity measures in response to the post-2008 downturn.
-The Minister for Public Expenditure, National Development Plan Delivery and Reform has no direct access to the Central Fund; rather, the minister formulates spending policy and directs the Minister for Finance to allocate monies from the Central Fund accordingly.
+The Department of Public Expenditure and Reform (named the Department of Public Expenditure, Infrastructure, Public Service Reform and Digitalisation since 2025) was separated from the Department of Finance in 2011, both to split the finance portfolio between a minister from each party in the Fine Gael–Labour coalition, and to facilitate implementation of austerity measures in response to the post-2008 downturn.
+The Minister for Public Expenditure, Infrastructure, Public Service Reform and Digitalisation has no direct access to the Central Fund; rather, the minister formulates spending policy and directs the Minister for Finance to allocate monies from the Central Fund accordingly.
 In the 2017–2020 government, Paschal Donohoe held both portfolios, making the distinction less relevant.
+Since 2020, the portfolios have been held by ministers of different parties.